INDUSTRY REPORTS: CLI FUTURE OF LAW

 Legal professionals are making decisions about AI in environments defined by risk, regulation, resource constraints and professional responsibility.
 Those decisions look very different depending on where you sit in the system.

-This survey is designed to capture insights across the full profession, not just one role or one corner of the market.
+This survey was designed to capture insights across the full profession, not just one role or one corner of the market.
 In house counsel, partners, associates, government, academia, legal ops and adjacent practice roles all see different realities.

 Each of those perspectives forms part of the bigger picture.
 Without them, the profession is left relying on anecdote, surface level commentary or narrow datasets that do not reflect complexity.